The Cleveland Show: Episodes

+Release

-Syndication and streaming
+Syndication

 In July 2010, the Turner Broadcasting System picked up syndication rights, for their networks TBS and later, Adult Swim.
 The series first aired on Adult Swim in the United States on September 29, 2012.
 On July 14, 2018, Viacom later picked up the rights to the series and the series left Adult Swim and TBS on September 9, 2018.
-The series began airing on Comedy Central in the United States on October 8, 2018 until April 29, 2022 with ViacomCBS sister networks BET and VH1 airing the series starting on August 31, 2020 and September 14, 2020, respectively.
-The series is available for streaming on Hulu.
+The series began airing on Comedy Central in the United States on October 8, 2018, until April 29, 2022 and then again since November 6, 2023 airing sporadically on the network, with the most recent airings in 2025.
+Comedy Central shares the show along with BET and VH1.

-The series began airing on FXX on September 20, 2021.
+The series aired on FXX from September 20, 2021 to September 20, 2024.

-Internationally, The Cleveland Show is available to stream on Star on Disney+.

 Cancellation

 On April 17, 2013, Fox dismissed increasing rumors that The Cleveland Show had been canceled, reporting rather that renewal of the series was undetermined as of that time.
 However, on May 13, 2013, in the New York Daily News, Fox Chairman of Entertainment Kevin Reilly confirmed the show's cancellation.
-Following the series cancellation, it was confirmed that Cleveland would be moving back to Quahog with the rest of the Brown-Tubbs family to rejoin the Family Guy cast.
+Following the series cancellation, it was confirmed by Seth MacFarlane that Cleveland would be moving back to Quahog with the rest of the Brown-Tubbs family to rejoin the Family Guy cast during the show's 12th season.